Ghana Military Academy: GMA Parade square

 The Ghana Military Academy Parade square was completed on 15 September 2020 as part of the Ghana Military Academy upgrade project.
 The space was formerly a decorated fountain and flag post for the forecourt of the Old Officer Cadets Mess.

 Awards

 Sword Of Honour

 The award (sword) is given to the Overall Best Cadet in a Regular intake.
-The candidate must demonstrate good academic performance over the period and be the first in order of merit. he must demonstrate high standard of leadership, discipline, and command respect from the Cadet body.
-He must also possess excellent personal drill, turnout, and military bearing, with an unquestionable fitness level.
+The candidate must demonstrate academic performance over the period and be the first in order of merit.
+He must demonstrate high standard of leadership, discipline, and command respect from the Cadet body.
+He must also possess personal drill, turnout, and military bearing, with a good fitness level.